openkfw/TruBudget/docs/operation-administration/installation/create-a-new-network/docker.md

 Each Blockchain container comes with its own volume that persists the data of the Blockchain.
-To modify the host path, meaning the path where the data will be persisted on your local machine (docker volume), you can change it in the docker-compose file `scripts/operation/docker-compose.yml`.
+To modify the host path, meaning the path where the data will be persisted on your local machine (docker volume), you can change it in the docker compose file `scripts/operation/docker-compose.yml`.

 The next step is to set all required environment properties, otherwise Docker will not receive the required parameters to start the deployment.